 In order to experience the grace of God’s Mercy, one must fulfill the conditions of devotion to the Divine Mercy (trust in God and showing of mercy to one’s neighbor in deed, word and prayer), go to Confession or be in a state of grace, and receive Holy Communion.

-During Divine Mercy Week today, pilgrims from Lithuania and all the world come to pray at the Shrine of Divine Mercy.
+During Divine Mercy Week today, pilgrims from Lithuania and all over the world come to pray at the Shrine of Divine Mercy.
 Holy Mass on Divine Mercy Sunday is celebrated in English and broadcast to 80 countries on EWTN.
 The evening before Divine Mercy Sunday, many people take part in an ecumenical Way of Light from the chapel at the Gate of Dawn to the Shrine of Divine Mercy.
 This procession is a reminder that, despite the differences which have arisen in the course of the history of Christianity, we’re all united by God’s Mercy and by desire to experience it.